 Matching Gifts Program

 Through the Matching Gift Program, BARD seeks to complement gifts made by active employees and directors of C. R. Bard, Inc. and financially support those organizations that are most important to them.
-Organizations in the following categories qualify under the Matching Gift Program: Education, Health Care, Social Welfare and Arts and Culture.
-In addition, the Foundation matches employee gifts to the United Way and similar federated campaigns.
+Organizations in the following categories qualify under the Matching Gift Program: Education, Health Care, Community Development and Arts and Culture.
+In addition, the Foundation matches employee gifts to the United Way and Community Health Charities.

 Bard Foundation Application Guidelines